DeactivatedWhatSoever/NSL/me/functional_programming_simplified.md

 Also, `LambdaConf` is something that is really inspiring the FP community.
 Oh yeah, I wanna find what `Monad` means.
 There's so many tutorials out there, and everyone doesn't seem to understand it.
 It's pretty funny how they say it like that lol.

+## Goals, Part 3: A Disclaimer
+Disclaimer => Responsibility.

+### The "reporter" metaphor
+A reporter goes into a foreign world and tries to understand the world by living in it, asking questions and takes notes about it.
+The notes will be written as clearly as possible and will be interpreted into plain ol' good English and Scala.

+### A reporter is not a salesman
+I love this title.
+A reporter isn't here to sell, which means that it won't just tell us about the good stuff about FP.
+It'll also tell us about the bad stuff, when it’s not good and what's good for that.
+I hope this really is here.

+### A personal experience
+I wish to move to this new land of FP.
+It is pretty much the future, as long as there's a new theory coming out, or I could make it for parallel and distributed computing, I just hope I'm going the right track.
+But as I feel it, I think I'm going the write track.
+Theoretically cool FP is.

 #reading/books